react-page/react-page/docs/README.md

 ## How it works

 The ORY Editor is primarily a tool to create and modify layouts.
 At the core, there are *Cells* and *Rows*.
-The layout system is very similar to the [bootstrap grid system](http://getbootstrap.com/css/#grid) where you have Columns and Rows.
+The layout system is very similar to the [bootstrap grid system](http://getbootstrap.com/css/#grid) where you have rows and columns.

 An empty editable ("document") is a cell without any children.
 As you create new cells, the structure quickly changes to something like this: